spectralDNS/shenfun/docs/source/poisson3d.rst

 Discretization and MPI
 ~~~~~~~~~~~~~~~~~~~~~~

-We create three bases with given size, one for each dimension of the problem.
+We create three function spaces with given size, one for each dimension of the problem.
-From these three bases a :class:`.TensorProductSpace` is created.
+From these three spaces a :class:`.TensorProductSpace` is created.

 .. code-block:: python